replicatedhq/help-center/content/docs/troubleshoot/kubernetes/collectors/cluster-resources.md

 ## Included resources

-WHen the cluster resources collector is executed it will include the following files in a support bundle:
+When the cluster resources collector is executed it will include the following files in a support bundle:

 ### /cluster-resources/namespaces.json
 This file contains information about all known namespaces in the cluster